-In 2016, the Prawn Advisory Board Members (Section 15) recommended the adoption of standardized buoys to differentiate prawn and crab fishing.
-This will eliminate the use of household plastic containers or blocks of Styrofoam that can often deteriorate in sunlight or waves and sink which contributes to garbage washing up on the shoreline and loss of trap(s) which will continue to "ghost fish" for years to come.
-Further work is being done with the SFAB in 2019 to specify what the standardized buoys will be for the recreational fishery.
+In 2016, the Prawn Advisory Board members (Section 16) recommended the adoption of standardized buoys to differentiate prawn and crab fishing.
+This will eliminate the use of household plastic containers or blocks of Styrofoam that can often deteriorate in sunlight or waves and sink which contributes to garbage washing up on the shoreline and loss of trap(s), which will continue to "ghost fish" for years to come.
+Further work is being done with the SFAB Catch Monitoring Working Group to specify what the standardized buoys will be for the recreational fishery.